The Alexander Technique

 The Alexander Technique (AT) was originally developed in order to bring about the best conditions for skilled performance and is not a therapy.
 Rather, it is a sophisticated method of re-education with therapeutic consequences.
 Working to its principles enables the student to become aware of disadvantageous responses to stimuli, particularly with regard to physical movements and the intentions that precede them, and then to learn to complete an action without those aspects that are inefficient.
 These include any unnecessary stiffening or shortening in stature.

 The AT is predicated upon the remarkable theory, borne out in practice, that “the right thing does itself”.
 Because of this, it is not necessary to determine the “correct” way to sit, to stand or to move, but only to embark upon the process of removing from these activities that which is unnecessary.
-Many of the most talented athletes, performing artists and intellectuals have long understood the importance of this approach to solving technical problems in thought and action, and this is one of the reasons so many such people have been attracted to the AT.
+Many of the most talented athletes, performing artists and intellectuals have long understood the importance of this approach to solving technical problems in thought and action to achieve optimal performance and efficiency, and this is one of the reasons so many such people have been attracted to the AT.

+The AT does not aim to treat a particular symptom, but rather addresses a person’s entire philosophy in action.
 After more than a century of compelling anecdotal evidence, the health benefits of the Alexander Technique have only recently been the subject of large-scale scientific studies.
-The AT does not aim to treat a particular symptom, but rather addresses a person’s entire philosophy in action.
-It is therefore all the more remarkable that the results of a large, randomised, well-designed clinical trial, recently published in the British Medical Journal (Paul Little et al, BMJ, 19 August 2008), evaluating the effectiveness of the Alexander Technique compared with other health interventions for chronic low back pain, found that one year after lessons, individuals with back pain who had undertaken 24 Alexander lessons had only 3 days of pain per month compared with 21 days for similar patients who were receiving the usual standard-of-care from their GP, as well as reporting a striking number of other ‘quality of life’ benefits.
+A large, randomised, well-designed clinical trial, recently published in the British Medical Journal (Paul Little et al, BMJ, 19 August 2008), evaluating the effectiveness of lessons in the Alexander Technique compared with other health interventions for chronic low back pain, found that one year after lessons, individuals with back pain who had undertaken 24 Alexander lessons had only 3 days of pain per month compared with 21 days for similar patients who were receiving the usual standard-of-care from their GP, as well as them reporting a striking number of other ‘quality of life’ benefits.
 Another large study published in the Annals of Internal Medicine in 2015, examining the effectiveness of lessons in the AT for people with neck pain, also showed impressive benefits.
-Smaller studies have shown the AT to be of benefit in Parkinson’s disease, breathing disorders, knee osteoarthritis and a number of other conditions in which the way that a person uses themselves in activity has an effect of how well they function.
+Smaller studies have shown the AT to be of benefit in Parkinson’s disease, breathing disorders, knee osteoarthritis and a number of other conditions in which the way that people use themselves in activities has an effect of how well they function.

 The Alexander Technique and Bloch Healing